ShlokVerma1/LIne-Following-Robot/README.md

 ## 📜 License

 This project is open-source and available under the MIT License.
 Feel free to use and modify it.

----

-Let me know if you’d like a schematic or visual wiring guide added too!